shivamgupta79/gitdemo/README.md

 # gitdemo
-This is demo for git and github class
+This is demo for git and github class.

+# Git first day
+20/01/27